 2. The Lion King

 The show brings the characters from the animated Disney film to life with imaginative costumes and amazing special effects.
 The Lion King has 25 species of animal, insect, fish and bird in its cast, represented by actors and puppets.
 You'll be astonished by the herds of full-size zebras and giraffes majestically filling the stage!

 This uplifting adventure follows a fearless young lion cub called Simba as he learns about life on his journey to become King of the lions.
-It's a great show that's perfect for the whole family.
+It's a great London theatre show that's perfect for the whole family.

 Based on the acclaimed novel by Gregory Maguire that re-imagined the stories and characters created by L. Frank Baum in "The Wonderful Wizard of Oz", WICKED tells the incredible untold story of an unlikely but profound friendship between two girls who first meet as sorcery students.
 Their extraordinary adventures in Oz will ultimately see them fulfil their destinies as Glinda The Good and the Wicked Witch of the West.

 Follow the yellow brick road over the rainbow and into The London Palladium, the capital's home of the family musical.
 Starring Michael Crawford as The Wizard and Danielle Hope (winner of the BBC's smash hit Over The Rainbow) as Dorothy.

 Andrew Lloyd Webber's new production of The Wizard of Oz is an enchanting adaptation of the all time classic, totally reconceived for the stage by the award-winning creative team that delighted audiences of all ages with their recent London Palladium revival of The Sound of Music.